husobee/husobee.github.io/_posts/2017-05-08-radix-tree-autosuggest.markdown

 title: "Simple Auto-complete"
 date: 2017-05-08 08:00:00
 categories: auto-complete radix
+description: "Building a simple auto-suggest microservice in Go backed by a prefix trie, or radix tree."
 ---

 A month or two back I decided I wanted to implement a simple auto-suggest